Tesla : Elon Musk testifies his 'pedo guy' tweet not meant to be taken literally | MarketScreener

 “People say a lot of things on Twitter that aren’t true,” Musk said.

+Musk also acknowledged under oath that he was duped out of $52,000 by a man posing as a private detective to dig up information about Unsworth after it became clear a defamation suit was in the works.
+The investigator proved to be a con artist, Musk testified.

-In an opening statement earlier in the day, lawyer Taylor Wilson, another member of Unsworth's legal team, said the tweet in question was more than a slip-up, and Musk had no business branding Unsworth a predator "in what should have been one of the proudest moments of his life."
+In an opening statement, lawyer Taylor Wilson, another member of Unsworth's legal team, said the tweet in question was more than a slip-up, and Musk had no business branding Unsworth a predator "in what should have been one of the proudest moments of his life."

 Musk lawyer Alex Spiro countered that Unsworth did not act after the tweet like a man who suffered because of it.